tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Note: The value "N" in the Recommended column is set because this extension is intended only for specific use cases.
-This document describes an extension for DTLS 1.2 only; it is not applicable to TLS or DTLS 1.3.
-Analogous functionality for DTLS 1.3 is described in {{I-D.ietf-tls-dtls13}}.
+This document describes an extension for DTLS 1.2 only; it is not applicable to TLS, and analogous functionality for DTLS 1.3 is described in {{I-D.ietf-tls-dtls13}}.

 IANA is requested to allocate tls12_cid(TBD2) in the "TLS ContentType Registry".
 The tls12_cid ContentType is only applicable to DTLS 1.2.